carbon-design-system/carbon-design-kit/ISSUE_TEMPLATE.md

 ## Detailed description

 Describe in detail the issue you're having.
-Please include whether or not this is part of Sketch Libraries or the larger Sketch Kit.
+Please include whether or not this is part of Sketch Libraries or the larger Sketch Kit file.